 - A medical certificate is provided within 48 hours.

 - The employee has benefits from medical care.

-For workers who are injured or sick, and provide a medical certificate, may have their work contract suspended.
-Unless it is necessary to replace the sick employee with another employee, the sick or injured employee cannot be dismissed.
+Workers who are injured or sick and provide proof of a medical certificate, may have their work contract suspended until they are fit to resume work activities again.
+Unless it is necessary to replace the sick employee with another employee, the sick or injured employee cannot be dismissed during this period.

 Healthcare in France

 The healthcare system in France comprises of an integrated network of both private and public hospitals, as well as several medical service providers.
 It aims to provide good quality healthcare for all French citizens.

 France has maintained a reputation of having a strong public healthcare system.
 In order to access the benefits of public healthcare in France, expats will need to be registered.
 Many employers register their foreign employees; however, the onus is on the employee to ensure it is done in the proper manner.

 Public hospitals in France are known as hôpitaux and provide access to a range of specialists.
 For people who utilize public healthcare are only billed a small portion of the cost during their stay at a hospital.
 Generally, the largest portion of the bill is covered by the state health insurance scheme.
 The health care system is funded by contributions made by employees, employers, and the central government.

 Even though France has a very good quality public healthcare system, private health insurance is also available to those who wish to use such services.
 Private health insurance generally allows for members to go to cliniques (which are the equivalent to private hospitals).